Quantum-Accelerators/quacc/README.md

 For additional details on how to convert a Jobflow job or flow to a Fireworks firework or workflow, refer to the [Jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).

 ## Installation
-1. Run the following command in a convenient place to install HT-ASE:
+1. Run the following command in a convenient place to install QuAcc:
 ```bash
 git clone https://github.com/arosen93/htase.git
 cd htase && pip install -r requirements.txt && pip install -e .